sonirico/factory/README.md

 # Why

-Since a like this kind of veeery useful stuff and 'factor' command from Unix terminals has a "too large" number restriction y created this simple and inefficient snippet to supersede the native command.
+Since a like this kind of veeery useful stuff and 'factor' command from Unix terminals has a "too large" number restriction I created this simple and inefficient snippet to supersede the native command.
 Please, don't hesitate in reporting new issues, bugs or enhancements.